bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/general/google-custom-search.md.md

 The following examples show the use of the page date with these operators:

-If you want to...
+If you want to…

-Send this URL...
+Send this URL…

-To learn more see...
+To learn more see…

 Sort results by date in descending order